LWVPullman/LeagueWebsite/docs/_pages/about/publications.md

 The League is frequently in the [Pullman Community Update](https://pullmanchamber.com/live-in-pullman/pullman-community-update/) including having our own editorials.

+[The LWV of Pullman’s Board of the Whole](https://lwvwa.org/page-18629/12767181) by Bobbie Ryder, president of LWV of Pullman.
+Published in LWVWA's [The Voter 04 May 2022](https://mailchi.mp/lwvwa/this-month-in-league-updates-for-lwvwa-members-2699001?e=90299d6972) issue.

 ## The Voter Newsletter

 * [Pullman League Newsletter February 2020](https://lwvpullman.org/assets/PDFs/VoterNewsletters/2020-2.pdf)